Unless otherwise noted, all information presented in this article is derived from the following 2 sources:

 For symptomatic individuals, botulinum antitoxin is available in limited supply (see below).
 Such patients should be treated as quickly as possible.
 Timely administration of antitoxin minimizes further nerve damage by the toxin, but it cannot reverse paralysis that has already occurred.
 Antibiotics are of no use, except in the case of wound botulism and then only as an adjunct to surgical wound care.

 Botulism patients require supportive therapy, which may include mechanical ventilation, administration of nutrition via feeding tube, and treatment of secondary infections.

-Botulism Antitoxin Heptavalent (BAT) is an investigational antitoxin produced by Cangene Corporation of Canada, which contains antibodies to all 7 botulinum toxin types.
+Botulism Antitoxin Heptavalent (BAT), an antitoxin produced by Cangene Corporation of Canada, contains antibodies to 7 botulinum toxin types.
 BAT has been purchased for CDC’s Strategic National Stockpile.

 In 2003, the FDA approved human botulinum immune globulin (BabyBIG) for the treatment of infant botulism.

-Because testing for botulinum toxin is time-consuming, future development is focused on rapid diagnosis/detection.
+Because testing for botulinum toxin is time consuming, future development is focused on rapid diagnosis/detection.
 Rapid point-of-care diagnostic tools for botulism are considered high priorities for the HHS Public Health Emergency Countermeasure Enterprise (PHEMCE).
-According to the PHEMCE Implementation Plan, development and acquisition of rapid diagnostics are slated for 2009 to 2013.

 Bossi P, Tegnell A, Baka A, et al. Bichat guidelines for the clinical management of botulism and bioterrorism related botulism.
 Euro Surveillance.
 2004;9(12): Epublish. http://www.eurosurveillance.org/em/v09n12/0912-236.asp.
 Accessed September 22, 2011.